 Winnette Sampson

-Winnette Sampson is the Executive Director, Community Partnerships.
+Winnette Sampson is the Interim Vice President, Philanthropy and Community Partnerships.
 She joined Kids Help Phone in 2022.
-Winnette supports the organization in preserving and unlocking partnership opportunities for young people across Canada.
+Winnette supports the organization in preserving and unlocking philanthropic opportunities for young people across Canada.

 Photo credit: Kevin Van Paassen